 The coronavirus pandemic has led to a dramatic rise in the number of people facing unemployment and financial hardship.
 Throughout the pandemic, I have been working hard to support constituents and to press the Government to ensure everyone is supported.
 Even before the pandemic hit a staggering 1.5 million families relying on food banks and over four million children now living in poverty.
 None of this was inevitable and is the shameful outcome of political decisions by the Conservatives and the Lib-Dems cutting billions from working age benefits since 2010.
-At my weekly advice surgery, I see first-hand the devastating effects these cuts have had on my constituents and the urgent need for investment in a welfare system which is a genuine safety net to lift people out of poverty.
+At my weekly advice surgery, I have seen first-hand the devastating effects these cuts have had on my constituents and the urgent need for investment in a welfare system which is a genuine safety net to lift people out of poverty.

 The Government’s aims for Universal Credit were to reduce child poverty by 350,000 and to simplify the social security system and ensure work always pays.
 It is undeniable that it has failed to deliver these aims and that Universal Credit is causing real suffering across Dulwich and West Norwood and the rest of the UK.

 I have seen the particularly appalling impacts of Universal Credit on people living with mental ill health.
 The process of managed migration, requiring claimants to complete online applications and attend face-to-face interviews to a strict deadline, is impossible to navigate for people whose anxiety and depression may make it hard for them to open letters and manage correspondence.
 It has led to many people being at risk of losing their income entirely and facing homelessness.
 The current draft regulations for managed migration provide few safeguards.
 The proposed transitional protection excludes some of the most vulnerable people, living in temporary or supported housing, and cannot be accessed by claimants who miss the initial deadline.